csharrison/csharrison.github.io/_posts/2024-08-05-distributed-noise.markdown

 This exactly matches the discrete laplace's characteristic function (which is equal to its MGF) see e.g. the [scipy docs](https://docs.scipy.org/doc/scipy/tutorial/stats/discrete_dlaplace.html).

 How does this help us?
-Well, it turns out that the geometric distribution (as a limiting case of the negative binomial / Polya distribution) is infinitely divisible!
+Well, it turns out that the geometric distribution (as a limiting case of the negative binomial[^polya] distribution) is infinitely divisible!

 $$
 Geo(p) = NBinom(1, p) = \sum_{i=1}^n NBinom(1/n, p)